turingschool/mod-0-curriculum/index.md

 title: Mod 0 Curriculum
 ---

-Hi there and welcome!

 ## What is Mod 0?

 Mod 0 is a prerequisite course for both of the programs at Turing.
-It is a structured series of 5 classes which take place remotely during the evening, and ideally starts 6 weeks before you begin your full-time FEE or BEE course at Turing.
+It is a structured series of 5 sessions which take place remotely during the evening, and ideally starts 6 weeks before you begin your full-time FEE or BEE course at Turing.
 These classes are not in person, and are conducted fully remotely via Zoom.
-Please check the [calendar](https://sites.google.com/casimircreative.com/enrollment/documents-and-info/events-mod-0-calendar) for session dates.
+Please check the [calendar]({{ site.baseurl }}/calendar) for session dates.

 The goals of mod 0 are to:
 * Understand the systems and behaviors needed to be successful at Turing and as a software developer